Sierra de Guadarrama

 The Sierra de Guadarrama (Guadarrama Mountains) is a mountain range forming the main eastern section of the Sistema Central, the system of mountain ranges along the centre of the Iberian Peninsula.
-It is located between the systems Sierra de Gredos in the province of Ávila, and Sierra de Ayllón in the province of Guadalajara.
+It is in Spain, between the systems Sierra de Gredos in the province of Ávila, and Sierra de Ayllón in the province of Guadalajara.

 The range runs southwest–northeast, extending from the province of Ávila in the southwest, through the Community of Madrid, to the province of Segovia in the northeast.
 The range measures approximately 80 km in length.
 Its highest peak is Peñalara, 2428 m in elevation.

 The flora of the Sierra de Guadarrama are characterized in the higher elevation Atlantic vegetation region with Juniper groves, montane grasslands, Spanish broom thickets, pine forests, and Pyrenean Oaks forests; and in the lower elevation Mediterranean vegetation region by Holm oak forests. while the pastures around the summits are fringed by juniper and Spanish broom shrubs.
 The mountains abound with a variety of wildlife such as Iberian ibex, roe deer, fallow deer, wild boar, badger, various types of weasel, European wild cat, fox and hare.
 The area is also rich in birdlife, including birds of prey such as the Spanish imperial eagle and the Eurasian black vulture.

 The mountain range's proximity to Madrid means it can get crowded with visitors.
 The range is crossed by numerous roads and railway routes.
 It has a highly developed tourism infrastructure, coupled with provisions for various mountain sports.
 This poses a threat to the fragile environment and habitats of the mountains.